Long-term Causal Inference Under Persistent Confounding via Data Combination: Numerical Studies

 In our estimators and the imputation estimator in \citet{athey2020combining}, we need to first estimate some nuisance functions.
 We specify the outcome bridge function in our estimators and the imputation function in \cite{athey2020combining} to be linear functions, and specify the selection bridge function in our estimators to be of the form $q(s_2, s_1, a, x) = \exp(\beta^\top_{2, a} s_2 + \beta_{1, a}^\top s_1 + \beta_{0, a}^\top x + \gamma_a)$.
 Since these are all simple parametric functions, we do not need the cross-fitting technique described in \Cref{sec: estimation}, but instead use the same data for nuisance estimation and the final plug-in estimation.
 To estimate the bridge functions, we employ the generalized method of moment (GMM) approach in \cite{cui2020semiparametric}.
-We consider a standard GMM apporach and the approach with additional ridge regularization, \ie, regularizing the $L_2$ norms of bridge function coefficients in the GMM objectives, as suggested by \cite{imbens2021controlling}.
-When we estimate the bridge function corresponding to the treatment level $a\in\braces{0, 1}$, we set the regularization tuning parameter as $\lambda = \lambda_0 (n^{(a)}_O)^{-1}$ for $\lambda_0 = 0, 0.33, 0.67, 1$ (note that here $\lambda_0 = 0$ corresponds to no ridge regularization).
-For the imputation function of \cite{athey2020combining}, we implement it using ordinary least squares estimation and ridge regularization with the regularization parameter chosen by cross-validation.
-For the cross-validated ridge regression, we choose the default option in the R package \texttt{glmnet}~\citep{glmnet}.
+We consider a standard GMM apporach and the approach with additional ridge regularization, i.e., regularizing the $L_2$ norms of bridge function coefficients in the GMM objectives, as suggested by \cite{imbens2021controlling}.
+When we estimate the bridge function corresponding to the treatment level $a\in\braces{0, 1}$, we set the regularization tuning parameter as $\lambda = \lambda_0 (n^{(a)}_O)^{-1}$ for $\lambda_0 \in\{ 0, 0.33, 0.67, 1\}$ (here $\lambda_0 = 0$ corresponds to no regularization).
+For the imputation function of \cite{athey2020combining}, we implement it using either ordinary least squares or cross-validated ridge regression, for which we use the default options in the \emph{R} package \texttt{glmnet}~\citep{glmnet}.